zhaol-tech/notes/helix/helix-paper-notes.md

-Here is a review of your understanding, addressing your questions, correcting the technical mechanics, and reorganizing everything into a clean, step-by-step pipeline.

 ### 1. Pointing Out Mistakes

 -   **Terminology for Heads vs. Dimension:** You used $H$ to represent query heads, but in the paper (and standard Transformer math), $H$ is the **Hidden Dimension** (e.g., 4096).
 Let's use **$Q$** for Query Heads and **$K$** for KV Heads.